Generalized anxiety disorder: Selective serotonin reuptake inhibitors

 Pharmaceutical treatments for GAD include selective serotonin reuptake inhibitors (SSRIs).
 SSRIs increase serotonin levels through inhibition of serotonin reuptake receptors.

 FDA approved SSRIs used for this purpose include escitalopram and paroxetine.
 However, guidelines suggest using sertraline first due to its cost-effectiveness compared to other SSRIs used for generalized anxiety disorder and a lower risk of withdrawal compared to SNRIs.
 If sertraline is found to be ineffective, then it is recommended to try another SSRI or SNRI.

 Common side effects include nausea, sexual dysfunction, headache, diarrhea, constipation, restlessness, increased risk of suicide in young adults and adolescents, among others.
-Sexual side effects, weight gain, and higher risk of withdrawal are more common in paroxetine than escitalopram and sertraline.
+Sexual side effects, weight gain, and higher risk of withdrawal are more common in paroxetine than in escitalopram and sertraline.
 In older populations or those taking concomitant medications that increase risk of bleeding, SSRIs may further increase the risk of bleeding.
 Overdose of an SSRI or concomitant use with another agent that causes increased levels of serotonin can result in serotonin syndrome, which can be life-threatening.

 Serotonin norepinephrine reuptake inhibitors

-First line pharmaceutical treatments for GAD also include serotonin-norepinephrine reuptake inhibitors (SNRIs).
+First line pharmaceutical treatments for GAD also include serotonin–norepinephrine reuptake inhibitors (SNRIs).
 These inhibit the reuptake of serotonin and noradrenaline to increase their levels in the CNS.

 FDA approved SNRIs used for this purpose include duloxetine (Cymbalta) and venlafaxine (Effexor).
 While SNRIs have similar efficacy as SSRIs, many psychiatrists prefer to use SSRIs first in the treatment of Generalized Anxiety Disorder.
 The slightly higher preference for SSRIs over SNRIs as a first choice for treatment of anxiety disorders may have been influenced by the observation of poorer tolerability of the SNRIs in comparison to SSRIs in systematic reviews of studies of depressed patients.

 Side effects common to both SNRIs include anxiety, restlessness, nausea, weight loss, insomnia, dizziness, drowsiness, sweating, dry mouth, sexual dysfunction and weakness.
 In comparison to SSRIs, the SNRIs have a higher prevalence of the side effects of insomnia, dry mouth, nausea and high blood pressure.
 Both SNRIs have the potential for discontinuation syndrome after abrupt cessation, which can precipitate symptoms including motor disturbances and anxiety and may require tapering.
 Like other serotonergic agents, SNRIs have the potential to cause serotonin syndrome, a potentially fatal systemic response to serotonergic excess that causes symptoms including agitation, restlessness, confusion, tachycardia, hypertension, mydriasis, ataxia, myoclonus, muscle rigidity, diaphoresis, diarrhea, headache, shivering, goose bumps, high fever, seizures, arrhythmia and unconsciousness.
 SNRIs like SSRIs carry a black box warning for suicidal ideation, but it is generally considered that the risk of suicide in untreated depression is far higher than the risk of suicide when depression is properly treated.